dtinsley333/.NET-Core-View-Component-Example/README.md

 ```

-5. Add a new .cs file called "LatestFileInfo.cs".
+5.Add a new .cs file called "LatestFileInfo.cs".
 It will have a public method called "Invoke" which will be called from your view code.

 ```